rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section4.md

 ### Hands-On: Finding Elements using `driver.find_element` method

 This step onwards, we'll use the WordPress application.
-You should use the ip address as per the lab machine allocated to you.
+You should use the ip address as per the lab machine allocated to you or your own installation of WordPress.

 URL for admin interface is: `http://<ip address/wp-admin`.

-For finding an element, you need to express it as a 'By' strategy.
+For finding an element, you need to express it as a `By` strategy.
 Following are some commonly used strategies:

 ```python
 from selenium.webdriver.common.by import By